 Some of the safety features that SnoozeShade products have include:

-- the fabric is scored as non-flammable as it self-extinguishes (I've even tested this myself with a lighter)
+- The fabric is scored as non-flammable as it self-ignites (Cara has even tested this herself with a lighter)

 Every product has been designed to comply with European Standards, particularly BS EN 71 (the standard for the safety of child use and care articles).